Single or multiple awards of up to $15,000.

 - Recipients may be asked to present at the Center for Architecture upon return.

-The application form and recommendation letters must be submitted electronically and emailed as PDF documents to firstname.lastname@example.org.
-Larger PDFs may be submitted via file sharing websites such as WeTransfer, Dropbox, etc. Please save PDF documents in the following manner:
+The application form and recommendation letters must be submitted electronically using the online form.
+Only in case of technical difficulty may materials be emailed as PDF documents to firstname.lastname@example.org.
+Please save PDF documents in the following manner:

 Brunner Application – Applicant’s Last Name